-Selling digital courses, e-books, and coaching services is growing at a rapid pace in Poland.
+Selling digital courses, e-books, and coaching services is growing at a rapid pace worldwide.
 Creators who focus on their specialization – teaching languages, programming, dietetics, or business – often forget that behind the marketing facade lie legal complexities.
 One of the key obligations is properly documenting revenue.
-An invoice is not a matter of goodwill but a requirement, and Polish tax authorities demand complete and timely accounting of sales.
+An invoice is not a matter of goodwill but a requirement, and tax authorities demand complete and timely accounting of sales.
 Without it, you risk financial penalties, administrative sanctions, and unpleasantries during audits.

 Kajabi – What It Can and Cannot Do?